P1ckl3Farty/COMP90054-2021S2-FinalProject/README.md

 ## 4. Marking criteria

-The overall project marks (worth 50% total of the course) are as follows:
+The overall project marks (worth 50% total of the course) are as follows

 | Component | Course Weight |
 | ----------| --------------|